glomex/gcdt-docs/docs/gcdt_plugins/10_overview.md

 Plugin | Description
 ------ | -----------
-gcdt_datadog_integration | send deployment metrics and events to datadog gcdt_config_reader | read configuration files in json, python, or yaml format glomex_config_reader | read hocon configuration files gcdt_lookup | lookup information related to your AWS account gcdt_say_hello | simple plugin to demonstrate how plugins work / are developed gcdt_slack_integration | send deployment status information to slack
+gcdt_config_reader | read configuration files in json, python, or yaml format glomex_config_reader | read hocon configuration files gcdt_lookup | lookup information related to your AWS account gcdt_bundler | create code bundles for tenkai and ramuda. gcdt_say_hello | simple plugin to demonstrate how plugins work / are developed gcdt_slack_integration | send deployment status information to slack gcdt_datadog_integration | send deployment metrics and events to datadog

 Please refer to detailed plugin's documentation later in this document folder for detailed information about that plugin.